blipk/StreamlitExtras/README.md

 These are some components and modules designed to make working with streamlit easier.

-I had a project that required some of these parts, I tried some other community projects that were similar, but none of them had the features I requried, so I ended up rewriting my own implementations of them.
+I had a project that required some of these parts, I tried some other community projects that were similar, but none of them had the features I required, so I ended up rewriting my own implementations of them.

 I started working on this weeks ago, but looks like in the last few days someone else had released a package with a similar name as I am releasing this.